-The domain membership capability provides information about and allows the specification of end users and groups of users that are allowed to access the domain via CDMI and other access protocols.
-The concept of domain membership is not intended to replace or supplant ACLs, (see 16.1), but rather to provide a single, unified place to map identities and credentials to principals used by ACLs within the context of a domain.
+The domain membership capability provides information about, and allows the specification of, end users and groups of users that are allowed to access the domain via CDMI and other access protocols.
+The concept of domain membership is not intended to replace or supplant ACLs (see 16.1), but rather to provide a single, unified place to map identities and credentials to principals used by ACLs within the context of a domain (see model described in 10.1.4).
 It also provides a place for authentication mappings to external authentication providers, such as LDAP and AD, to be specified.

-If supported, a domain membership container named "cdmi_domain_members" shall be present under each domain.
+If supported, a domain membership container named "cdmi\domain\members" shall be present under each domain.
 Like any container, the domain membership container such as an Access Control List (see 16.1) that restricts access to this information.